How to Grade Quizzes in Different Ways

-To apply Regular Grading to your quiz, select "Regular Grading" in Step 3, and click "Save."
+To apply Regular Grading to your quiz, select "Regular Grading" in Step 3.

-Like in the example above, certain quizzes consist of two similar answers out of which one is the correct answer but the second option is also not altogether wrong.
-Partial grading is one of the grading processes, with which you can award points to learners for selecting more than one correct answer or for getting the answer partially correct.
-In the above example, if learners select only option A and B, then they are considered to have answered the question partially correct and will be given 50% of the total points assigned to the question.
+Like in the example above, some quizzes consist of two similar answers, out of which one is the correct answer, but the second option is also correct.
+Partial grading is one of the grading processes with which you can award points to learners for selecting more than one correct answer or for getting the answer partially correct.
+In the above example, if learners select only options A and B, they are considered to have answered the question partially correctly and will be given 50% of the total points assigned.

 Partial grading can be used when you create matching or checkbox question types.
-In such cases, if you have selected partial grading during point assignment, your learners will then be automatically rewarded certain points for choosing an answer, which is partially correct.
-Partial grading does not allow to manually assign points to each option rather it automatically assigns a fraction of points to each option from the total.
+If you have selected partial grading during the point assignment, your learners will be automatically rewarded with specific points for choosing a partially correct answer.
+Partial grading does not allow manually assigning points to each option.
+Instead, it automatically assigns a fraction of points to each option from the total.

 Let's look at an example:

-Which of the following is located in America?
+Q. Which of the following is located in the United States of America?

 b) Statue of Liberty